-Cuisinart DLC-X Plus – Parts for this food processor parts are not easy to find.
+Cuisinart DLC-X Plus – As of February 2016, parts for this specific food processor were already difficult to find.

 I reached for my Cuisinart food processor a few weeks ago to give a few ounces of boneless pork a rough chop.
 My Chinese Pork & Cabbage soup was on the menu.